All Things (Very) Bright & Beautiful

 I applied the blue High Vis Liquid Eyeliner just above the flick of my jet black liquid eyeliner, and underneath my lower lashes.
 I did the same the next day with the violet one (which really made my green/hazel eyes pop) and while I didn’t think you could see it very well I had a FaceTime chat with a friend who looked quizzically at me for five minutes and then said, ‘Hold on, are you wearing lilac NEON eyeliner?’ and I said, ‘YES!’
 Here's how the blue looks right now on my ancient eyelids:

 If my eyes were young and my skin olive or black, the colour would jump out like crazy and I’d wear it all day, every day, even if I worked on a farm shovelling hay and poop or in a factory making Spam.
 I have a friend who used to work in the Mr Kipling Factory.
 How mad is that?
 For my birthday many years ago she got the guys on the factory floor to make me a giant pink Fondant Fancy.
+Well, now they're called 'French Fancies' which is what I call my (French) husband when he puts a nice shirt on.
 Best birthday cake ever, it was insane.
 Anyway, I digress.
 Back to the eyeliner, and I love it.
 On me, at my grand old age, it still looks pretty good and if someone dared say: ‘You’re a bit old for that, aren’t you?’
 I’d poke them with a two-metre long stick dipped in hot tar (if I had one to hand).
 Here's how brilliant it looks if you have those aforementioned attributes - pretty neat, huh?

 You’ll also find the BRIGHTEST of ‘80s throwback colours in their High Vis Bold Waterproof Eyeliner range which I'm going to let loose on this weekend.
 There’s electric blue, neon pink (my two favourite colours of all time), a near-fluorescent green and purple and again, on darker or very pale skin they look THE BOMB